longwind48/sample-genai-on-eks-starter-kit/README.md

 This command will:

-1. Set up the required infrastructure using Terraform (check [Infrastructure Setup](INFRA_SETUP.md) for more information)
+1. Set up the required infrastructure using Terraform (check [Infrastructure Setup](docs/INFRA_SETUP.md) for more information)
-2. Deploy the demo components and examples specified in the config.json file
+2. Deploy the demo components and examples specified in the config.json file in the right order

-These components and examples will be deployed:

-- LiteLLM for AI gateway
-- vLLM for deploying and serving LLM models, with 2 models deployed:
-  - [Qwen/Qwen3-30B-A3B-FP8](https://huggingface.co/Qwen/Qwen3-30B-A3B-FP8) - 8-bit quantization (BF16) on single g6e EC2 instance, fast model ~75 token/sec with tools and thinking support
-  - [Qwen3-32B-FP8](https://huggingface.co/Qwen/Qwen3-32B-FP8) - 8-bit quantization (BF16) on single g6e EC2 instance, slow model ~15 token/sec with tools and thinking support
-- Langfuse for observability
-- Open WebUI fore GUI App
-- Qdrant for vector database
-- Text Embedding Inference (TEI) deploying and serving Embedding models, with 1 model deployed:
-  - [Qwen3-Embedding-4B](https://huggingface.co/Qwen/Qwen3-Embedding-4B) - 16-bit quantization (BF16) on single r7i EC2 instance.
+Check [Demo Walkthrough](docs/DEMO_WALKTHROUGH.md) on how to setup and use the demo

 ### Method 2: Interactive Setup